 Posted by Mike Fontana on 21 Dec 2015

-Consumerism, regulations, and an aging general population are all affecting how healthcare providers practice and how much they get paid.
-A major area of contention is the way providers receive payments from both institutional organizations such as governments, and increasingly, their consumer patients.
-Taken altogether, there is a lot providers must consider as institutional and individual market variables change.
-As providers face increasing administrative management needs, let us briefly examine some things regarding payments and their potential effects.
+Consumerism, regulation, and an aging population all affect how healthcare providers operate their practices and how much they get paid.
+A major area of concern is the way providers receive payments from institutional organizations (such as the government) and their patients.
+There are many different variables that healthcare providers must consider as institutional and individual markets change.
+As providers face increasing administrative management needs, let’s examine some of the forces impacting payments and their potential effects.

 Healthcare providers must prepare for the accounting, payment collection, information collection, and consumer engagement necessary to stay connected and competitive.
-Proper preparation and organization will ensure providers get paid for their services, create efficiencies that allow for better service, and provide the individual experience healthcare consumers seek.
+Proper preparation can help ensure that providers get paid for their services, create efficiencies that allow for better service, and provide the individual experience that healthcare consumers seek.

-To increase efficiency, paper EOBs can be turned into electronic copy.
-Data files can also be captured, analyzed, and uploaded into the respective PAS/PMS.
-Healthcare providers will have to properly account for, analyze and disperse any ERA information internally and to their institutional partners.
+To increase efficiency, paper EOBs can be turned into electronic copies.
+Data files can also be captured, analyzed, and uploaded to the respective PAS/PMS.
+Healthcare providers will have to properly account for, analyze, and disperse any ERA information internally and to their institutional partners.
 Electronic payments can be re-associated to claims with the proper ACH CCD+ and vCard process.
-Providers can work with payers who have the infrastructure in place to receive files and process multi-payment type provider requests, whether developed internally or acquired through partnerships with strong vendors (the more likely scenario.)
+Providers can work with payers who have the infrastructure in place to receive files and process multi-payment type provider requests, whether developed internally or acquired through partnerships with strong vendors (the more likely scenario).
 This would give providers the option to make accounts receivable payments decisions based on cash flow and operational resource needs at any specific point in time.

-In a previous blog, I discussed statistics illustrating the growth of consumer directed healthcare, and the patient responsibility that develops as a result of it.
-These new pressures from both payers and changes in consumer payments will force healthcare organizations to reevaluate how they work their revenue cycles.
-The HIMSS organization has organized a new work group regarding this very subject: how new forces will make it imperative for healthcare institutions to institute a new RCM process in order to keep costs in check and meet the needs of the new consumer.
+The growth of consumer-directed healthcare, and the patient responsibility that comes with it, creates new pressure from both payers.
+Changes in consumer payments will force healthcare organizations to reevaluate how they work their revenue cycles.
+New forces will make it imperative for healthcare institutions to institute a new RCM process in order to keep costs in check and meet the needs of the new consumer.
 This includes further development of a data hub, as well as increased and improved integration between the clinical, administrative, and financial aspects of healthcare organizations.

-In my opinion, this will also include further development, advancement, and use of technology—whether it be portal and API integration, telemedicine, specific applications designed to give providers the ability to work more efficiently within the confines of their structures, or mobile applications that allow consumers to access the healthcare system when, where, and how they would like.
+This will also require further development, advancement, and use of technology—whether it be portal and API integration, telemedicine, specific applications designed to give providers the ability to work more efficiently within the confines of their structures, or mobile applications that allow consumers to access the healthcare system when, where, and how they prefer.